• Skip to primary navigation

 • ½ teaspoon pepper

-• Toasted pistachios/pine nuts, nigella seeds for garnish
+• 1 tablespoon pine nuts or nigella seeds for garnish

 1. You can also use canned beetroots or vacuum-packed cooked beetroots.
 As long as the beetroot is not salted or in a vinegar-brine.